ChrisKlug/web-dev-workshop/labs/lab17/lab17.md

 To create an array, you use the `repeated` keyword.

-Also, during declaration, you need to the the index used for each property during serialization.
-It looks like this
+Also, during declaration, you need to set the index used for each property during serialization.
+It looks like this:

 ```proto
 message AddOrderRequest {